You can barely see anything now, but you'd see everything if she wore it.

 - In Mazinkaiser, Lori and Roll wear a one piece that can be described as "two postage stamps and some dental floss."
 Of course, it's a Go Nagai series, so what's to be expected of it?
 Unsurprisingly, Kouji (and his little brother, Shiro) are head-over-heels gaa-gaa over it and Sayaka is none too pleased.

-- Kampfer Female Natsuru and Akane are force to where these in front of an entire classroom.
+- In Kämpfer, Female Natsuru and Akane are forced to wear these in front of an entire classroom.

-- During a couple's costume contest in Mahou Sensei Negima!, during the swimsuit portion, a girl puts on a skimpy piece that gives her partner a Nosebleed.
+- During a couples' costume contest in Mahou Sensei Negima!, for the swimsuit portion, a girl puts on a skimpy piece that gives her partner a Nosebleed.

 - In the uncensored version of the second chapter of The Electric Tale of Pikachu, Misty is wearing a swimsuit that is basically a few strategically-covering strips of material.
 Ash ends up staring so much she belts him in the face with a Shellder.